DaneWeber/presentations/AgileEngineering/AgileEngineering.md

 ```

-## x

-## x
+You might even be able to spot deficiencies in the algorithm without having to look at the specs or tests.

 ## XP Practices

 Frequent fine scale feedback
-Pair programming – one navigator, one driver at a single workstation
+- Pair programming – one navigator, one driver at a single workstation
-User stories (planning game) – small batches once per iteration, could be weekly
+- User stories (planning game) – small batches once per iteration, could be weekly
-Test driven development – write unit tests first
+- Test driven development – write unit tests first
-Whole team – includes users
+- Whole team – includes users

 Continuous process
-Design improvement – refactor continuously
+- Design improvement – refactor continuously
-Continuous integration – frequent code check-ins, no broken builds
+- Continuous integration – frequent code check-ins, no broken builds
-Small releases – expedite feedback from customers
+- Small releases – expedite feedback from customers

 Shared understanding
-Coding standards – for consistent style and format of code
+- Coding standards – for consistent style and format of code
-Collective code ownership – everyone is responsible for all of the code
+- Collective code ownership – everyone is responsible for all of the code
-Simple design – “simpler is better” approach to development
+- Simple design – “simpler is better” approach to development
-System metaphors – for useful, meaningful naming conventions
+- System metaphors – for useful, meaningful naming conventions

 Developer welfare
-Sustainable pace – avoid exceeding the 40+ hour work week and crunch periods
+- Sustainable pace – avoid exceeding the 40+ hour work week and crunch periods

 ## TDD